2014-2015 Undergraduate Catalog

 The chart below provides page references for information in this catalog about major and minor programs of study available at the undergraduate level.
 The chart shows whether a Bachelor of Arts (B.A.), Bachelor of Business (B.B.), Bachelor of Fine Arts (B.F.A.), Bachelor of Liberal Arts and Sciences (B.L.A.S.), Bachelor of Music (B.M.), Bachelor of Science (B.S.), Bachelor of Science in Education (B.S.Ed.), Bachelor of Science in Nursing (B.S.N.), or Bachelor of Social Work (B.S.W.) is offered.
 Fields of study for which “Option or Concentration” is indicated lead to degrees through the completion of option or concentration requirements in a broader field of study.
 For example, students majoring in Zoology earn a B.S. in Biology by completing the Zoology option requirements in the Biology degree program.
 The chart also shows the fields of study that are available for Teacher Education and as academic minors and undergraduate certificates at the University.
 “GradTrac” is indicated for the disciplines that are included in the GradTrac program.
 Information about GradTrac is given in the GradTrac section.
 “Integrated Degree” is indicated for the disciplines for which an integrated baccalaureate and master’s degree program is offered.
 For more information about integrated degree programs, please see the Integrated Baccalaureate and Master’s Degree Programs section, the respective academic department, and the WIU Graduate Catalog.

-Information about WIU’s teacher certification requirements appears in the Teacher Certification section.
+Information about WIU’s Teacher Education requirements appears in the Teacher Education section.
 Information about interdisciplinary minors appears in the Interdisciplinary Studies Minors and Courses section.

 In addition to the programs of study listed on the chart, pre-professional programs are offered at the University in the following fields: